-On 17 October 2022, the WTO Chairs Programme (WCP) formally launched a new chair institution-Kathmandu University School of Management (KUSoM), led by WCP- Nepal, Co-Chair and Registrar of Kathmandu University, Prof. Dr. Achyut Wagle.
+On October 17, the WTO Chairs Programme (WCP) formally launched a new chair institution— Kathmandu University School of Management (KUSOM), led by WCP- Nepal, Co-Chair Prof. Dr. Achyut Wagle.

 With the goal of facilitating WTO members' full participation in the multilateral trading system, the WCP provides financial and technical assistance to academic institutions in developing nations so they can increase their knowledge of international trade law and economics.

-Special Guest of the program, Prof. Dr. Bhola Thapa, Vice Chancellor of Kathmandu University expressed that – “KU’s partnership with WTO through this Chairs Programme significantly helps to contribute towards achieving the objective of enhancing the academic excellence, research and outreach”.
+Special Guest of the program, Vice Chancellor Kathmandu University Prof. Dr. Bhola Thapa expressed that – “KU’s partnership with WTO through this Chairs Programme significantly helps to contribute towards achieving objective of enhancing the academic excellence, research and outreach”.

-On the other hand, Korea's Deputy Permanent Representative to the WTO, Mr. Jung Sung Park applauded the fact that KUSoM being selected as a new chair makes an excellent choice as it directly connects with businesses that are the main beneficiary of WTO rule book.
-He further gave confidence that the chair in Nepal – “can help in catalyzing research in topics that have strong relevance to topics in LDC and LLDC”
+On the other hand, Korea's Deputy Permanent Representative to the WTO, Mr. Jung Sung Park applauded the fact that KUSOM being selected as a new chair makes and excellent choice as it directly connects with businesses which are the main beneficiary of WTO rule book.
+He further gave confidence that chair in Nepal – “can help in catalyzing research in topics that have strong relevance to topics in LDC and LLDC”

-Through the video message Ms. Desiree Van Gorp, an academic advisory board member stated that the academic advisory board will – “aggressively work with KUSoM in the agendas and build a network not only with chairs but also other stakeholders”.
+Through the video message Ms. Desiree Van Gorp, academic advisory board member stated that academic advisory board will – “aggressively work with KUSOM in the agendas and build network not only with chairs but also other stakeholders”.

-Director of the Knowledge Management Division, Dr. Werner Zdouc praised WCP-Nepal’s plan of organizing a special workshop for rural entrepreneurs and school teachers for disseminating tools for advanced trade analysis and confided that the new chair will be able to – “explore how to improve access to benefits of globalization for marginalized communities to search for a concrete solution for its implementation.
+Director of the Knowledge Management Division, Dr Werner Zdouc praised WCP-Nepal’s plan of organizing special workshop for rural entrepreneurs and school teacher for disseminating tools for advance trade analysis and confided that new chair will be able to – “explore how to improve access to benefits of globalization for marginalized communities to search for concrete solution for its implementation.

-Finally, Prof. Dr. Devi Bedari, Dean of Kathmandu University School of Management in his vote of thanks reiterated that- “the next four years will spur growth in trade-related research and capacity building so that the school achieves the WCP mission of sustainability of all three pillars”.
-Likewise, he also expressed gratitude to donors, WTO and WCP for creating the opportunity for KU and KUSoM.
+Finally, Prof. Dr Devi Bedari, Dean of Kathmandu University School of Management in his vote of thanks reiterated that- “the next four year will spur growth in trade related research and capacity building so that the school achieves the WCP mission of sustainability of all three pillars”.
+Likewise, he also expressed gratitude to donors, WTO and WCP for creating the opportunity for KU and KUSOM.